AlexanderWorley/WebDev/README.md

 # Meaning
-This WebDev Respo is an idea that I have to create a functioning Conference bridging and paging site.
+This WebDev Repo is an idea that I have to create a functioning Conference bridging and paging site.
 The Notes.md will contain my thought process, progress, updates, and will act as a Journal regarding this project.